SGM Degree / Materials Science and Engineering

 2008–2011:MSc in Business Engineering

-“After earning my science-focused high school diploma, I enrolled in a preparatory class for the Maths+ Sciences track (PCSI) because I wasn’t sure what I wanted to do, and it at least gave me some study skills.
+“After earning my science-track high school diploma, I enrolled in a Maths Plus preparatory class (PCSI) because I wasn’t sure what I wanted to do, and it at least gave me some study skills.
 But it wasn’t the right fit for me because I felt the need to study in an environment where hands-on science had just as much of a place as theoretical scientific concepts.
-The DUT in General Management (SGM) provided me with that without closing any doors, as it allows you to work in all sectors of industry: aerospace, civil engineering, energy, transportation…
+The DUT in General Management (SGM) provided that without closing any doors for me, as it allows you to work in all sectors of industry: aerospace, civil engineering, energy, transportation…

 After completing the DUT SGM, I continued my studies with an MSc in Business Engineering to complement my technical training with management and sales training.
 Thanks to this dual expertise, I joined major corporations such as Thales (aerospace & defense) and Schneider Electric (electrical industry), successively holding the positions of Business Engineer and then Business Development Manager (a one-year V.I.E. assignment in Brazil).

-In every role I’ve held, the DUT SGM has provided me with added value through: the breadth of subjects taught, the general scientific knowledge I gained, and the work methods I learned.
+In each of my roles, the DUT SGM has provided me with added value through: the breadth of subjects taught, the general scientific knowledge I gained, and the work methods I learned.
 I feel a deep connection to the highly competent faculty, whom I hold in the highest regard.”

 Sylvain – 2008: Project Manager at Bombardier Aerospace

-2006–2008: Associate Degree in Materials Science and Engineering at the Nîmes University Institute of Technology (IUT)
+2006–2008: Associate Degree in Materials Science and Engineering at the IUT de Nîmes

 2008–2010:Compositec